johangithub/AFMAN11-217v1/chp8.md

 ##### Figure 8.4.
 AIM Method.
 ![fig8_4](figs/fig8_4.png)

 8.3.5.
-Timing.
-The maximum inbound leg time is 1 minute at or below 14,000 feet MSL and 1½ minutes above 14,000 feet MSL.
+Timing. <strong><em>The maximum inbound leg time is 1 minute at or below 14,000 feet MSL and 1½ minutes above 14,000 feet MSL.
 On the initial outbound leg do not exceed the appropriate time for the altitude.
 Adjust subsequent outbound legs as necessary to meet the required inbound time.
 When a specific DME or RNAV distance is specified, commence the inbound turn at that distance.
 ATC expects pilots to fly the complete holding pattern as published.
-Therefore, do not shorten the holding pattern without clearance from ATC.
+Therefore, do not shorten the holding pattern without clearance from ATC.</em></strong>

 + 8.3.5.1.
-Outbound.
-Begin outbound timing when over or abeam the fix.
-If you cannot determine the abeam position, start timing when wings level outbound.
+Outbound. <strong><em>Begin outbound timing when over or abeam the fix.
+If you cannot determine the abeam position, start timing when wings level outbound.</em></strong>

 + 8.3.5.2.
-Inbound.
-Begin inbound timing when wings level inbound.
+Inbound. <strong><em>Begin inbound timing when wings level inbound.</em></strong>

 + 8.3.5.3.
-TACAN/DME/RNAV.
-For TACAN, charted DME holding, or RNAV holding; start turns at the specified DME limit or RNAV distance.
+TACAN/DME/RNAV. <strong><em>For TACAN, charted DME holding, or RNAV holding; start turns at the specified DME limit or RNAV distance.</em></strong>

 + 8.3.5.4.
-Timed Approaches.
-When pilots receive a clearance specifying the time to depart a holding pattern, adjust the pattern within the limits of the established holding procedure so as to depart at the time specified.
+Timed Approaches. <strong><em>When pilots receive a clearance specifying the time to depart a holding pattern, adjust the pattern within the limits of the established holding procedure so as to depart at the time specified.</em></strong>

 ----